- Document checklist

 - Frequently Asked Questions

-The Spouse Visa or Marriage Visa UK falls into the category of family visas and therefore UK family immigration law.
+The Spouse Visa or Marriage Visa UK falls into the category of a family visa and therefore UK family immigration law.
 It is accessible for couples who intend to live together permanently that are already married or who are in a civil partnership.
 However, one of the participants must be a British citizen or a ‘settled person’ in the UK, including one of the proposed civil partners.
 Those who are engaged but not yet married may be best suited to apply for the UK Fiance Visa instead, providing they intend on marrying within 6 months of coming to the UK.

 - A valid marriage or civil partnership certificate